SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 ### Solace PubSub+ Event Portal

-The Market’s First API Portal…for Events.

-Single place where architects and developers can collaboratively catalog, share, create and manage all the events, schemas and applications internal and external to the enterprise.
+The Solace [PubSub+ Event Portal](https://solace.com/blog/api-portal-for-events/) is a single place where architects and developers can collaboratively catalog, share, create and manage all the events, schemas and applications internal and external to the enterprise.

-With Event Portal, you can use the catalog to help assess which events have high value and which don’t.
-All of this metadata helps you with your decision making process as to why a log data probably doesn’t have to become enterprise events, but others do.

-Now it's quite possible to really consider which are the events that would provide value to consumers (both internal and external) and build an Event API Product.
+One of the features of the event portal is the **Catalog**, allowing users assess which events have high value over others to consumers (both internal and external).
+This information is used to build Event API Product.

-[PubSub+ Event Portal](https://solace.com/blog/api-portal-for-events/) lets you design your event-driven applications, events, and schemas as interconnected network diagrams your team can go over in design reviews.

 ![](img/event-portal.jpg)